IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/PointsOfInterest.md

 ## Types of POIs

 There are 2 types of POI prefabs.
-Both share the same content and hierarchy, but are en-/disabled based on the required functionality in the scene.
+Both types share the same content and hierarchy, but differ in what specific components are en-/disabled according to their required functionality in the scene.

 - *poi_prefab*: The base prefab, used for a poi that opens up a content window inside the galaxy view on selection.